cpldcpu/BitNetMCU/docs/documentation.md

 I also tested a smaller model with 4,512 2-bit parameters.
 Despite its size, it still achieves a 94.22% test accuracy.
 Due to its lower computational requirements, it executes in only 1.88ms.

 # Summary and Conclusions

-This concludes my journey to implement an MNIST inference engine with an impressive 99.02% test accuracy on a very limited $0.15 RISC-V microcontroller, which lacks a multiplication instruction and has only 16KB of flash memory and 2KB of RAM.
+This marks the end of my journey to implement an MNIST inference engine with an impressive 99.02% test accuracy on a very limited $0.15 RISC-V microcontroller, which lacks a multiplication instruction and has only 16KB of flash memory and 2KB of RAM.

+This achievement was made possible by employing Quantization Aware Training (QAT) in connection with low-bit quantization and precise model capacity tuning.
+An interesting observation, which I had not seen so clearly elsewhere, is that at the capacity limit, it's feasible to trade the number of bits per weight for the number of weights.
+The inference accuracy could be predicted by the total number of bits used for the weights within certain limits.
+There was a slight improvement in performance when using 4-bit quantization over lower bit quantization.
+8-bit quantization offered diminishing returns and only stored about 5 bits of equivalent information per weight.

-This was possible by employing Quantization Aware Training (QAT) in combination with low-bit quantization and accurate model capacity tuning.
-By simplifying the model architecture and a full-custom implementation I side-stepped the usual complexities and overhead associated with Edge-ML inference engines.
+By simplifying the model architecture and using a full-custom implementation, I bypassed the usual complexities and memory overhead associated with Edge-ML inference engines.

-While this project focused on MNIST inference as a test case, I hope to use this approach for other applications in the future.
+While this project focused on MNIST inference as a test case, I plan to apply this approach to other applications in the future.

 # References